 This site combines resale and consignment.
 Sellers send in clothing and, depending on the anticipated resale price, items are marked for immediate payout or posted on consignment.
 The more expensive items typically are consigned and offer far greater payout ratios, if sold.

 I’ve had decent luck with this site.
 I’ve used it both as a seller and a buyer.

 As a buyer, I received generally what I expected.
 They provide high quality photos that are true to condition.
 They offer transparency about small flaws.
 And they have a ton of filters for everything types of product and details about the product (like necklines for sweaters, lengths for dresses, etc..), sizing, color, brand, etc..
 I really like the filters!
 Finding great products in a secondhand store is already like finding a needle in a haystack, and when that process is taken online it can make one’s head spin.
 They have made the search process very very and effective.
-Further, they have separated their higher end brands into the X Collection, which is a fantastic way to filter for quality of brands and price without having to filter individual brand by brand.
-(Use this referral link for $10 off your first purchase.)
+Further, they have separated their higher end brands noting them as Designer, which is a fantastic way to filter for quality of brands and price without having to filter individual brand by brand.

 My only hesitation about this site relates to their limited information about sizing.
 They offer a “size equivalent” feature but it’s not all that helpful.
 Especially when buying secondhand, it seems so important to try things on.
 I NEVER buy something in a thrift store without trying it on, no matter what the tag says.
 I think they could offer more information about the product, like measurements of widths and lengths, to provide more clarity on sizing and help bridge the gap of uncertainty when shopping online to prevent surprises about fit upon receipt.
 I generally only buy products from this site either from very familiar brands whose sizing I generally know or items where exact fit isn’t necessarily imperative to loving the item.